Key Summary

 - Full details available on the official Vagaro pricing page

-- Vagaro for broader salon-style operations.
+- Choose Vagaro for broader salon-style business tools.

 FAQs

-2. Do tattoo artists need booking software with deposits?
+Do tattoo artists need booking software with deposits?

-4. Can booking software handle tattoo consultation forms?
+Can tattoo booking software collect intake forms?

-5. Is free tattoo booking software worth it?
+Is marketplace-based tattoo booking software worth it?